Fofila/counting_dogs/README.md

 - remove a player from squad (should be online but I'm not sure it's working) 1h
 - starting a record should create a VC for each squad 2h
 - clear squads on record stop 1h
-- the system should distinguish between death and kill ;) 2h
 - react to get in a squad 2h
 - react to get in a squad with a class 1h
 - annuncements for recruiting 3h